BR88C/BR88C/README.md

-Casual programmer that enjoys back-end development.
+Programmer that enjoys back-end development.
 Experienced with Typescript / Node.js, as well as Java.
 Also dabbling with C. [Go check out my website](https://br88c.dev)!

 ---
 ## Projects